Come practice with us in the Buddha Hall!

 A Special Practice Space

 A side room off the main hall, Tara Room, provides space for small-group Dharma teachings, meditation, and contemplation.
-It’s a place to purify past actions and take refuge in the Buddha’s enlightened activities, a place to reach out to “Mummy Tara.”
+It’s a place to take refuge in the Buddha’s enlightened activities, a place to reach out to “Mummy Tara.”
 The entire ambiance with visuals of Tara, beaming joy, will inspire tranquility and devotion as beginning and seasoned practitioners alike share the Dharma.

 Learn more about the Tara Room >